Tutorial¶

 Now when the user lands on the page, we're no longer waiting 5 seconds.
 Lets add a link that will dig for the missing content to replace "Waiting for greet".

-Add a url for the href
+Add a URL for the href

-link with props_at
+link with the props_at

 param.
 This is used on the